shamim0754/EJB/readme.md

 Configuration using programmatic and declarative(using confiquration file) |  Configruation using Annotaton ,and option delcarative way that that facilate quick development
-To create enterprise bean need to implement REMOTE,HOME,Local interface | Simple POJO based Bean Entity bean is used for persistence | JPA-java persistence api(replace on entity bean) is for persistence

-Access beans through JNDI lookup  | Access beans through dependency injection or JNDI lookup.
+To create enterprise bean need to implement REMOTE,HOME,Local interface | Simple POJO based Bean Entity bean is used for persistence | JPA-java persistence api(replace on entity bean) is for persistence Access beans through Only JNDI lookup  | Access beans through dependency injection using @EJB annotation or JNDI lookup.